Monte Carlo goodness-of-fit tests for degree corrected and related stochastic blockmodels: Simulations of the proposed latent-block test

 We obtained a $p$-value of $0.00025$ and $0.00059$ for Subject $1$ and $8$ respectively, thus rejecting the null hypothesis that the data comes from an ER-SBM with $k=2$ blocks.
-We also implemented out goodness of fit test with $k=3,\ldots, 8$ values.
+We also implemented our goodness-of-fit test with $k=3,\ldots, 8$ values.
 However, all the tests reject the null hypothesis.
 This suggests that the connectomics data cannot be adequately described by this SBM.
 This is not surprising, since the SBM assumes that the degree distribution of the different nodes to be the same.
 However, the human brain is highly complex with varying degree distributions for the regions.
-Also the assumption of a node belonging to a single cluster may not be true.
-Typically multiple subsets of the regions of the brain work in unison to perform various tasks.
-So it is reasonable to assume the nodes will have multiple memberships.
-We do conjecture that a degree-corrected SBM may adequately describe the connectivity of a human brain.
-To that end, we implemented a Bayesian version of the $\beta$-SBM as in \cite{newman2016estimating} with unknown number of communities with the fiber walk implementation from \cite{GPS16+}.
-Preliminary results for the latent-block $\beta$-SBM show that the $p$-values for Subjects $1$ and $8$ are $0.98$ and $0.79$, respectively, indicating good fit of the model.
+To that end, we implemented a Bayesian version of the $\beta$-SBM as in \cite{NewmanReinert2016EstimatingNumBlocks} with unknown number of blocks with the fiber walk implementation from \cite{GPS16}.
+Simulation results for the latent-block $\beta$-SBM show that the $p$-values for Subjects $1$ and $8$ are $0.98$ and $0.79$, respectively, indicating good fit of the model.
 In Subject $1$, there was one significant block assignment in the estimate with $k=5$.
 In Subject $8$, the posterior block distribution $\blocks$ consisted of close to $2000$ fibers, those with weights $>0.01$ were included to produce the weighted $p$-value above.
+Samples from the two significant fibers are shown in Figure~\ref{fig:brain}.
+Each histogram in Figure \ref{fig:brain} represents a fiber from a posterior distribution of block assignments.
+We display 2 fibers with highest posterior probabilities (re-scaled after discarding those with probability was only $1/2000$).
+The red dotted lines represent the observed GoF statistics.
+The test does rejects the null with $p$-value 0.

+As a comprehensive summary, Figure~\ref{fig:brainheat} displays a binary heat map (with 0 (white) indicating a significant p-value and 1(black) indicating a non-significant p-value) of all 857 individuals in the connectomics data when a $\beta$-SBM is fit with $K=2,3,4$ and $5$.
+A Benjamini-Hochberg procedure is used on the 857 p-values to control the false discovery rate.
+Adjusting the rate helps to control for the fact that sometimes small p-values (less than 5\%) happen by chance, which could lead to incorrect rejection of the true null hypotheses.
+As $K$ increases, the number of individuals for which $\beta$-SBM cannot be rejected increases.
+More specifically, the percentages for non-significant p-values are $0.07, 0.38, 0.56$ and $0.76$ respectively.